omadeli/Analysing-effect-of-TA65-on-hsCRP-levels-in-post-myocardial-infarction-patients/README.md

-# Analysing-effect-of-TA65-on-hsCRP-levels-in-post-myocardial-infarction-patients
+# Analysing effect of TA65 on High-Sensitivity C-reative protien levels in post myocardial infarction patients

 # PROBLEM STATEMENT
 The dataset used is from a clinical trial at the Newcastle Clinical Trials where a double-blinded randomised controlled pilot trial evaluated the use of TA-65 to reduce cell aging in patients following Myocardial Infarction.
 There were 90 patients (45 Male, 45 Female) all aged over 65.
-In the trial, 45 random patients were given the placebo while the others were given TA-65.
+In the trial, 45 random patients were given the placebo while the others were given TA-65(an oral telomerase activator).
 Data collection was performed over a 12-month period, with regular follow-ups to monitor changes in immune cell counts and hsCRP levels.
-The outcome of the trial High-sensitivity C-reactive protein (hsCRP) levels were recorded at baseline, 6 months, and 12 months.
-The task at hand is to model this data using a Linear Mixed Effect Model in other study the effect at 6 months and 12 months
+The outcome of the trial, High-sensitivity C-reactive protein (hsCRP) levels were recorded at baseline, 6 months, and 12 months.
+The task at hand is to model this data using a Linear Mixed Effect Model in other study the effect of TA65 at 6 months and 12 months

 # KEY INSIGHTS TO INFORM DECISION MAKING
-* Both the TA65 and placebo groups experienced significant reductions in hsCRP levels over time, with decreases of approximately 69.94% at 6 months and 72.57% at 12 months compared to baseline(when patient first arrived)
+* Both the TA65 and placebo groups experienced significant reductions in hsCRP levels over time, with decreases of approximately 70% at 6 months and 73.57% at 12 months compared to baseline(when patient first arrived)
-* The statistical model showed a statistically insignificant effect of -6.54% for the TA65 group, meaning that patients who took TA65 had 6.54% lower hsCRP levels than patients who did not take TA65 but this could be due to luck as the pvalue was 0.54
 * At 6 months, people in the TA65 group had results that were about 5.5% higher compared to the placebo group, while at 12 months, their results were about 8% lower compared to the placebo group.
 However, these differences aren’t meaningful because the data suggests they could simply be due to chance.
 This shows how important it is to consider both the size of the effect and whether it’s statistically reliable when evaluating a treatment’s impact.
+* The statistical model showed a statistically insignificant effect of -6.54% for the TA65 group, meaning that patients who took TA65 had 6.54% lower hsCRP levels than patients who did not take TA65 but this could be due to luck as the pvalue was 0.54.

 # DATA CLEANING AND PREPARATION
 To facilitate data manipulation and analysis, several R packages were installed and loaded, including dplyr and tidyr for data wrangling, lme4 and lmerTest for fitting linear mixed-effects models, VIM and mice for missing data visualisation and imputation, ggplot2 for data visualisation, broom and broom.mixed for tidy output of model results.